murex/Kata-BowlingGame/go/GETTING_STARTED.md

 > for instructions related to installation of IntelliJ's Go plugin.

 TCR is provided as a command line utility running in a terminal.
-You can run it from GoLand directly, through leveraging on its built-in terminal.
+You can run it from IntelliJ directly, through leveraging on its built-in terminal.

 #### 1. Open the kata